Wacken Open Air: Merchandise

 A wide range of merchandising has also been developed over the years.
-In addition to T-shirts and a comprehensive range of CDs and DVDs, the festival also has accompanying print media.
+In addition to T-shirts CDs and DVDs, the festival also has accompanying print media.
 The W:O:A History Book contains the open-air's history up until 2005.
 The book Die Wahrheit über Wacken ("The truth about Wacken", Oidium Verlag 2005, new edition published at Verlag Andreas Reiffer 2011) provides a more humorous account of the festival.
-It was written by satirist Till Burgwächter in collaboration with comic artist Jan Oidium and is also available as an audio book comprising three CDs.
-The publication of a Metal cookbook shows how far merchandising has come.
-However, the mounting range of merchandising has led to growing criticism, as some consider it to be purely profit-oriented.
-The increasing coverage of the festival, especially in the wake of the documentary Full Metal Village, is perceived by the traditional Metal scene as "selling out".

-In 2005, Wacken Premium Pilsner was offered as the festival's "own" beer for the first time.
+In 2005, Wacken Premium Pilsner was sold for the first time.
 It was produced in the Bavarian brewery Maximiliansbrauerei in Chieming.
 At W:O:A 2006 and 2007, the beer was available as well, this time produced in 0.5-litre bottles by the Flensburger brewery.
 The large number of glass shards later forced the organisers to switch to 0.5-litre cans.

 As a motto, the phrase "See you in Wacken - Rain or Shine" has established itself alongside "Faster, Harder, Louder".
 Additionally, the festival features the sentence "Louder Than Hell" in its advertising.

-The organisers of Wacken Open Air have been releasing an official live DVD every year since 2003:
+The organisers of Wacken Open Air have released a live DVD every year since 2003: